nahanoo/curves/documentation/documentation.md

 #### Groups

-In this sheet, you specify the wells where replicates of a sample and the corresponding blanks are located.
+In this sheet, you specify in which wells replicates of a sample and the corresponding blanks are located.
 Sample IDs must start with `S`, followed by the blank ID, which must start with `B`, for example, S1B1.
 Replicates of the same sample share the same name.
 Wells that are not used must be left empty.
 In the example below, Sample 1 has three replicates in A1-A3, with corresponding blanks in H1-H3.

 <table><thead>